poolifier/poolifier/README.md

 - `exitHandler` (optional) - A function that will listen for exit event on each worker
 - `workerChoiceStrategy` (optional) - The worker choice strategy to use in this pool:

-  - `WorkerChoiceStrategies.ROUND_ROBIN`: Submit tasks to worker in a round robbin fashion
+  - `WorkerChoiceStrategies.ROUND_ROBIN`: Submit tasks to worker in a round robin fashion
   - `WorkerChoiceStrategies.LEAST_USED`: Submit tasks to the worker with the minimum number of running and ran tasks
   - `WorkerChoiceStrategies.LEAST_BUSY`: Submit tasks to the worker with the minimum tasks total execution time
   - `WorkerChoiceStrategies.WEIGHTED_ROUND_ROBIN`: Submit tasks to worker by using a weighted round robin scheduling algorithm based on tasks execution time